What Khashoggi’s Murder Tells Us about U.S. Middle East Policy

 There is a similar case to be made in the context of Israel when Trump moved the U.S. Embassy to Jerusalem without acquiring a concession in the peace talks first.
 Our allies have taken the wheel of the Trump administration’s Middle East policy to the detriment of having any accountability for their actions.

-It was only a matter of time for the Trump’s Middle East policy to backfire.
-The Khashoggi murder shows a new level of audacity on the part of Saudi Arabia.
+It was only a matter of time before Trump’s Middle East policy backfires.
+The murder of Jamal Khashoggi shows a new level of audacity on the part of Saudi Arabia.